odoomrp/odoomrp-utils/sale_order_line_propagate_date/README.rst

 ==============================

-This module add the requested_date to sale order lines tree view and creates a shortcut from client to sale order lines.
+This module add the requested_date to sale order lines tree view.
 It also propagates the request_date from sale order lines to stock moves.

 Credits